 The term edema is used to refer to any general swelling of the tissue below the skin.
 If you are experiencing edema of the arms and feet, your doctor will likely perform a number of tests to rule out serious heart or circulatory issues.
 Neuropathy is a common cause for symptoms such as swelling arms and feet.
 It can be accompanied by the other common symptoms of this disorder, or appear on its own as an independent problem.
-You may need to seek the attention of a specialist at Advanced Health and Physical Medicine if your doctors have not been able to pinpoint a cause or suggest a treatment that works.
+You may need to seek the attention of a specialist at Advanced Health and Rehabilitation Center if your doctors have not been able to pinpoint a cause or suggest a treatment that works.

 If you have any of the above described symptoms call today to talk to one of our medical team members and schedule your free consultation.